MahaDao/arthcoin/README.md

-Laxmicoin - Decentralized Cryptocurrency pegged to the Indian Rupee
+ARTH v1 - Decentralized Cryptocurrency pegged to a basket of assets.
 =========

-Laxmicoin is a fork of the DAI stablecoin by MakerDAO.
-It is configured to take a INR/ETH price feed instead of a USD/ETH price feed, making this stablecoin pegged to the INR.
+ARTH is a fork of the DAI stablecoin by MakerDAO.
+It is configured to take a special price feed tied to a basket of assets instead of a USD/ETH price feed, making this stablecoin pegged to the basket's buying power.

 This repository contains the core smart contract code for Multi Collateral Dai.
 This is a high level description of the system, assuming